Berserk-Games/Tabletop-Simulator-API/docs/ui/introUI.md

 The Custom UI system allows users to create custom UIs to support their game.
 The UI system is unique because the elements are created using a simple XML system.

-##UNDER CONSTRUCTION

-{==This documentation is still a work in progress.
-Expect to see a lot of additional information added over the next week!
-Please hold your feedback and reports of improvements until this message is removed.==}

-* Planned Features
-    * Example Project
-    * Transition animations
-    * Layout elements for grouping elements together easily
-    * Various other small features to give you more control over the looks of your elements

-For more info check out the documentation for XML Layout: http://www.digital-legacy.co.za/XmlLayout/Documentation#Attributetypes

 ##Core Features

 There are 3 main pieces to the UI system.